eetac/InSSIDE/README.md

 ## Gratitudes 🎁
 * Thanks GoData Team for helping all the way through! ❤️.
+* Thanks UPC for funding such an amazing project! ❤️.
 ---
 ⌨️ with ❤️ from [Krunal](https://github.com/krunalmiracle) 😊